Daomephsta/map2fabricyarn/README.md

 ## Fully Qualified Class Names
 To output a fully qualified yarn class name, input a fully qualified intermediary name by prefixing it with `net.minecraft.`

+## Installation
+Download the source into lib/plugins/map2fabricyarn.
+A restart is unnecessary.

 ## Mapping Files
 `data/map2fabricyarn/yarn.tiny` must contain Tiny V2 format mappings from intermediary to named.
 `data/map2fabricyarn/intermediary.tiny` must contain Tiny V2 format mappings from any namespace to intermediary.